Karma (American TV series)

-Karma is an American competitive children's web series hosted by Michelle Khare.
+Karma is an American competitive children's television series hosted by Michelle Khare.
 It premiered on HBO Max on June 18, 2020.
-For unknown reasons, the show was taken down from HBO Max on September 1, 2020 and now is not currently available to view.
+For unknown reasons, the show was taken down from HBO Max on September 1, 2020, and now is not currently available to view.

 Production

 Produced by GoodStory Entertainment, Karma was co-created by actor and children's game show presenter J. D. Roth and music producer Scooter Braun.
-It was announced on October 9, 2019 that HBO Max had picked up the show with Michelle Khare as host with an anticipated June 2020 release date.
+It was announced on October 9, 2019, that HBO Max had picked up the show with Michelle Khare as host with an anticipated June 2020 release date.

 The contests

 The laws of Karma

 Each team selects a law of Karma and a color to represent it.
 These laws are given in the form of a medallion representing each law.
 The eight laws of Karma in Season One were: